Knight at the Movies - ARCHIVES

 attention to one another.

-Rent came up on the screen at the preview I attended.
+Audience members applauded when the title card for Rent came up on the screen at the preview I attended.

 Naturally, since the theatre was packed with “Rentheads” – those diehards that had seen the stage version again